Releasing February 17, 2026

 The Lochsmith Book I

-Written with the feel of historical fiction but the immersive world-building and intrigue of an epic fantasy, the Lochsmith series is an intimate story of one displaced woman’s experience with war and the impact a single civilian can have on a continent-wide conflict.
-Perfect for fans of Adrian Tchaikovsky’s Guns of the Dawn, S. A. Chakraborty’s City of Brass, or Hannah Kaner's Godkiller
+Written with the feel of historical fiction but the immersive world-building and intrigue of an epic fantasy, the Lochsmith series is an intimate story of one ordinary woman’s experience with war and the impact a single civilian can have on a continent-wide conflict.
+Perfect for fans of Adrian Tchaikovsky’s Guns of the Dawn, S. A. Chakraborty’s City of Brass, or Hannah Kaner's Godkiller.

-The first installment in the Lochsmith trilogy, The Gray Sheep, will be released in November 2025.
+The Gray Sheep is the first in the Lochsmith Trilogy, being released by House Tenebrion Publishing.
 Sign up for my newsletter or follow me on Instagram for pre-order and release event details.

 Other Stories Set in the World of the Winding Clock